KabukiStarship/Script2/_Spec/Data/MapTypes/ReadMe.md

 We are running in RAM, and a dictionary could contain millions of key-value pairs.
 Adding extra bytes would added megabytes of data we don't need.
-Also, on microcontrollers, especially 16-bit ones, will have very little RAM, so we need an 16-bit object.
+Also, on microcontrollers, especially 16-bit ones, will have very little RAM, so we need a 16-bit object.
 It is easy to imagine a complex AI software using more than 4GB RAM, or the need to attach a DVD ISO image as a key-value pair, so we need a 64-bit dictionary.